-Evans Library Study Room Guidelines
+Evans and Annex Library Study Room Guidelines

-General Study Room Guidelines
+Group Study Room Guidelines

 - Any questions regarding room reservations and availability should be directed to the first floor desk of the Evans Library or Annex.

-Specific Individual Study Room Guidelines
+Individual Study Room Guidelines

-Due to the high demand for Individual study rooms, overdue fines will be generated when a study room key is not returned by the due time.
+- Overdue fines will be generated when a study room key is not returned by the due time.

 Conditions for Using Any Study Room